Man incredulous with calculator result

-A child support change of assessment (COA) is a manual change by a government officer.
-It follows an application for a COA on the basis that actual financial circumstances are not adequately captured by reported taxable incomes.
+A child support change of assessment (COA) is a manual change by a government officer acting under the Child Support (Assessment) Act.
+It follows a formal application for a COA on the basis that actual financial circumstances are not adequately captured by reported taxable incomes.
 Reason 8 is the most common basis for a parent seeking a COA and is the focus of this page.

 Reason 8 concerns the capacity of parents to financially provide for children.
 You can select reason 8 in the Application to Change your Assessment – Special Circumstances form when: